 For these reasons and to provide our clients with complete peace of mind, Experience Travel Group are introducing what we are calling our ‘COVID-19 Promise’.
 We’ve undertaken to promise that if you are unable to travel due to any reason relating to COVID-19**, we will refund you in full, excluding a 10% deposit and any unrecoverable costs.
 We will also offer a £1000 voucher towards re-booking the same trip at a later date.

-It’s quite an undertaking.
+The Experience Travel Group COVID promise is quite an undertaking.
 We will manage payments and deposits to our partners: hotels, guides and experiences, take a view on exchange rates, wade through airline booking conditions and payment terms, destination regulations – the entire supply chain.
 We can do it though because it’s under our control and it’s what we do.

 In short, we will do the worrying, so you can relax and enjoy that delicious feeling of travel-anticipation (is there a German word for this?) once again.
 Talk to us today about exact details as to how it might work with your holiday.